joelpjoji/Rental-Prime/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+This Website is Our 3rd Year Design Project
+You could Make this project live with help of [Firebase](https://console.firebase.google.com) and Add a lot of features

 The purpose of this project is to provide a platform for users and rental product(s) owners in an efficient manner.
 This Online Shopping Website / Online Renting System is a one stop portal for all kinds of machinery.
 It provides services for all categories of machinery and tools,